MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-materialized-view-cache-policy-command.md

 ---
 title: .delete materialized view cache policy command - Azure Data Explorer
-description: This article describes the .delete materialized view cache policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/09/2023
+description: Learn how to use the `.delete materialized view cache policy` command to delete the materialized view's cache policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/14/2023
 ---
 # .delete materialized view cache policy

-Delete the materialized view cache policy.
+Delete the materialized view's cache policy.
 To speed up queries on data, Azure Data Explorer caches it on its processing nodes, SSD, or even in RAM.
 The [cache policy](cachepolicy.md) lets Azure Data Explorer describe the data artifacts that it uses so that important data can take priority.

 ## Permissions